uwblueprint/bootcamp-mern-rest/README.md

     c.
 Click "Build a Database" > "Shared" (the free option) > "Create"

     d.
-Keep all default options on the "Create a cluster" page and click "Create a cluster".
-Wait 1-3 minutes for your cluster to be provisioned
+Keep all default options on the "Create a cluster" page and click "Create Cluster".
+Wait 3-5 minutes for your cluster to be provisioned

     e.
-When your cluster is ready, click "Connect"
+Create a database user and a password (avoid special characters). **Please remember this password**.
+Click "Create User".

     f.
-Select "Add your current IP" and confirm
+Select to connect from "My Local Environment"

     g.
-Create a database user and a password (avoid special characters). **Please remember this password**.
-Then click "choose a connection method"
+Select "Add your current IP" and confirm.
+Then hit "Finish and Close".

     h.
+When your cluster is ready, click "Connect".

+    i.
 Click "Connect your application".
 Ensure the driver is set for Node.js version 3.6 or later (this should be the default).
 Then copy the connection string (should look something like `mongodb+srv://...`)

 4. Edit your backend code to connect with the MongoDB database
     a.
 In `/backend/.env.sample`, replace `<your-database-url>` with the connection string.

     b.
-In the connection string, replace `<password>` with the password you set earlier, and replace `<dbname>` with `bootcamp`
+In the connection string, replace `<password>` with the password you set earlier.
+The username and database name should be auto filled.

     c.
 Rename `/backend/.env.sample` to `/backend/.env`

     d.
-In `backend/persistence/initDb.js`, set `SEED_DB` to `true` on line 9.
+In `backend/persistence/initDb.js`, set `SEED_DB` to `true` on line 11.
 This will populate your database with some fake data we created upon start up

 5. Run the application
 ```